mrolli/myitjournal/docs/courses/myitjournal.md

 Now let us first define the requirements and the goals of our solution:

-* The documentation must be verioned, therefore we want to manage it in a Git repository.
+* The documentation must be versioned, therefore we want to manage it in a Git repository.
 * Being in a Git repository and published on github.com allows others to participate.
 * As a learner I don't want to wr